Chinese Company's Flawed Vaccines Draw Anger And A Criminal Inquiry

 The scandals have cast an ugly blight on China's public vaccination system, which has previously been credited with cutting the number of polio, hepatitis B and tetanus cases.

 Shares of several Chinese vaccine companies dropped by 10 percent on Monday, The Wall Street Journal reports.
-The newspaper adds that the stock price of Changsheng has fallen by more than 40 percent in the past week.

-The setbacks come months after China's central government announced it was shifting the structure of its drug regulation agency — the latest in a string of changes since the agency was created in 1998, according to the Pharmaceutical Technology journal.
+The setbacks come months after China's central government announced it was shifting the structure of its drug regulation agency — the latest in a string of changes since the agency was created in 1998, according to the industry publication Pharmaceutical Technology.